LorenzDuremdes/Second-Brain/sports periodization.md

 ## mesocycle
 1. what could be the issue of ending a mesocycle earlier than MRV to make a deload shorter?^[How Much Should I Train by Dr. Mike Israetel and Dr. James Hoffmann, p.
 40]
-	1. practical issues (e.g deloads are usually a week long)
+	1. practical issues (e.g deloads are usually a week long) + might also make you prevent PRs  e.g. due to improvement of technique

 # [[bulking]] vs. cutting
 1. should I cut or mass?